dragonfly-science/dragonfly-website/content/news/2021-10-14-emma-crawford-kakapo/content.md

 “When I was little I was always out in the garden lifting up logs and rocks, searching for insects and all sorts of creatures.
 It’s funny, as an ecologist, I do the exact same thing now.”

-As a kiwi and an ecologist, Emma had always wanted to work with endangered kākāpō.
+As a Kiwi and an ecologist, Emma had always wanted to work with endangered kākāpō.
 Volunteer opportunities, however, only present themselves every couple of years due to the parrot’s temperamental breeding patterns.